Map Cleaner // User Guide

 Click the crop icon in the top-left toolbar to activate crop mode.

 The crop applies to both the canvas view and the exported PDF.
 Elements entirely outside the crop area are excluded from the export.
+Cropping also improves rendering performance — elements outside the crop boundary are skipped during drawing, so cropping out dense areas of a plan makes the canvas noticeably faster.

 Export